lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-28-beyond-carrots-and-sticks.md

 When does Theory Y take effect?
 How do we adapt our systems, in particular those associated to reward and appraisal, to this school of thought?

-Below is the wisdom of McGregor, Maslow, Pink, Scholtes and DeMarco on the subject, and my fallible attempt to put it all together.
+Below is the wisdom of McGregor, Abraham Maslow, Daniel Pink, Peter Scholtes and Tom DeMarco on the subject, and my fallible attempt to put it all together.

 #### 1. There are 2 types of work: heuristic and algorithmic